-had been insufficient evidence to arrest a suspect.
+samples.
+This is most helpful in cold cases where law enforcement previously did not have a suspect (or insufficient evidence to arrest a suspect).
 It is not as helpful in cases where DNA testing had been previously performed and results had not excluded the defendant to a significant degree.
 District Attorney's offices and Courts could easily conclude that DNA testing on previously untested pieces of evidence might lead to alternative suspects but would not conclusively show that no juror would have voted to convict.